cogitoweb/cordova-plugin-contacts/README.md

 # cordova-plugin-contacts

+## This README is not very reliable... so keep your eyes open

 This plugin defines a global `navigator.contacts` object, which provides access to the device contacts database.

 Although the object is attached to the global scoped `navigator`, it is not available until after the `deviceready` event.